Skip to content

 Metric Category Metric Name Description Software Delivery Example (Results) Healthcare Example (Results)

-Time, Flow & Efficiency Lead Time (LT) Time to complete an individual process step, as well as total time from order to delivery—reflects responsiveness of the process.
+Time, Flow & Efficiency Lead Time (LT) Time to complete an individual process block, as well as total time from order to delivery—reflects responsiveness of the process.
 5 days from ticket submission to production deploy 35 minutes from prescription request to fulfillment

 Throughput Rate at which units are delivered over time.
 3 features released per sprint 20 prescriptions filled per hour